-Murmansk region overview
+Murmansk oblast overview

-Murmansk region population is about 780,000 (2012); land area - 144,902 sq. km.
+The population of Murmansk oblast is about 762,000 (2015), the area - 144,902 sq. km.

-Murmansk region territory and resources
+Murmansk region history

-There are almost unlimited deposits of aluminum raw (Keyvy) and lithium ores and rare metals on the territory of the region.
-Also there are a lot of deposits of construction rock and half precious stones.
+Oil is extracted from the shelf of the Barents Sea.
+Shtokman field is one of the largest natural gas fields in the world.
+There are almost unlimited deposits of aluminum raw (Keyvy) and lithium ores and rare metals.
+Also there are a lot of deposits of building stone and semi-precious stones.
 Diamonds have been found lately.

-Murmansk region nature
+Murmansk region pictures

 Murmansk region landscape